-The following Practice Management guidance note Produced in partnership with Melanie O'Brien of DG Legal provides comprehensive and up to date legal information covering:
+The following Practice Management practice note Produced in partnership with Melanie O'Brien of DG Legal provides comprehensive and up to date legal information covering:

-For practical information about managing fire safety in the workplace, see Practice Note: Managing fire safety in the workplace.
+For practical information about managing fire safety in an office-based workplace, see Practice Note: Managing fire safety in the workplace.

 There are various legislative requirements relating to fire safety in the workplace, including in relation to: